The Best Restaurants Where to Eat in La Paz, Baja Mexico

 Agustin Arreola 25, Centro, 23000 La Paz, B.C.S., Mexico

-Docecuarenta Casa de Cafe
+DoceCuarenta Casa de Cafe

-The pandemic hit the restaurant industry hard and La Paz is no exception.
+The pandemic hit the restaurant industry hard and La Paz was no exception.
 Three of my my favorite breakfast and lunch restaurants closed their doors in 2020.
 However, I’m happy to see Docecuarenta alive and kicking.
 They actually have locations in Todos Santos and Cabo now, too.

 One of reasons I like them so much is that they only use Mexican coffee, working directly with local farmers to introduce the best products to their customers.
 They roast their own beans and have developed a cold brew that’s famous all over Baja.